gintonicai/documentation/mvp/distillery-subchain-guide/glossary-of-terms.md

 #### Node

-In the gintonic network, a node is your computer running the gintonic Distillery software, contributing GPU power to the network.
+In the gintonic network, a node is your computer running the gintonic distillery software, contributing GPU power to the network.

 ### P